Zaffe18/INSTA/README.md

 # WARNING

 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+If you use this tool for other purposes except education we will not be responsible in such cases.
+AND When You Buy This Tool No Money Refund Available!!!***
 ### Support Me
 ![Buy Me a coffe](https://cdn.buymeacoffee.com/buttons/default-orange.png)